MicrosoftDocs/powerapps-docs/powerapps-docs/cards/send-a-card/send-card-in-teams.md

 ---
 title: "Send a card in Teams"
 description: "Learn how to share a card with your teammates"
-keywords: "Cards Designer, Power Apps, Cards, share a card, Teams, send a card" ms.date: 09/20/2022 ms.topic: article
+keywords: "Card Designer, Power Apps, cards, share a card, Teams, send a card" ms.date: 09/20/2022 ms.topic: article
 author: iaanw